vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/Deploy Multi-site Spring application using Tanzu Data on TAS.md

 Two regions/sites (active and passive) are required for this use case.

-> **Note** The scope of this document is limited to configuring replication between active and passive sites using VMware Tanzu Data Services.
+> **Note** The scope of this document is limited to configuring replication between active and passive sites using Tanzu Data Services.

 ### Region 1 (Active Region)

 - Region 1 is the cloud-native Spring application.
 - It is the main region where the applications and services exist.
-Also, the event streaming across various VMware Tanzu Data Services happens from this region.
+Also, the event streaming across various Tanzu Data Services happens from this region.
 - It performs operations like creating bank accounts and generating account IDs.
 It also lists all the accounts opened in a particular bank using the bank ID.
-- The application receives User/bank details, sends them to RabbitMQ servers for exchange and publishes them to VMware Tanzu GemFire for cache management.
+- The application receives User/bank details, sends them to Tanzu RabbitMQ servers for exchange and publishes them to Tanzu GemFire for cache management.

 ### Region 2 (Passive Region)

 - Region 2 is the .NET Steeltoe application.
 - The passive region replicates the active region and is mainly used for achieving resiliency and data restoration.
-- RabbitMQ Servers (maintain stream of data in region 1), maintain global records for backup and recovery using Postgres.
+- Tanzu RabbitMQ Servers (maintain stream of data in region 1), maintain global records for backup and recovery using Postgres.

 ## VMware Tanzu Data Services

-VMware Tanzu Data Services provides robust disaster recovery (DR) solutions through several key features:
+Tanzu Data Services provides robust disaster recovery (DR) solutions through several key features:

 - **Automated Backups and Recovery**:
-  VMware Tanzu Data Services automate the backup processes, ensuring that data is regularly and consistently backed up.
+  Tanzu Data Services automate the backup processes, ensuring that data is regularly and consistently backed up.
 This reduces the risk of data loss and ensures that a recent copy of data is always available for recovery.

 - **Replication**:
   Data is often replicated across multiple geographic locations.
 This geographic redundancy ensures that even if one location experiences a failure or disaster, the data is still available from another location.

 - **High Availability (HA)**:
-  VMware Tanzu Data Services are built with high availability in mind.
+  Tanzu Data Services are built with high availability in mind.
 This includes features like automatic failover, where the system can switch to a backup instance if the primary instance fails.

-By incorporating these features, VMware Tanzu Data Services offer a comprehensive and reliable disaster recovery solution that enhances overall efficiency and service quality for organizations across various sectors.
+By incorporating these features, Tanzu Data Services offer a comprehensive and reliable disaster recovery solution that enhances overall efficiency and service quality for organizations across various sectors.

 ### VMware Tanzu RabbitMQ

-VMware Tanzu RabbitMQ will exist in both Region 1 and Region 2.
+Tanzu RabbitMQ will exist in both Region 1 and Region 2.
 It can move, exchange and publish data between multiple regions to ensure data is seamlessly replicated for data recovery, ensuring no data loss even in case of any failovers.

 ### VMware Tanzu GemFire

-VMware Tanzu GemFire is significant for achieving low-latency in-memory data access.
+Tanzu GemFire is significant for achieving low-latency in-memory data access.

 ### VMware Tanzu Postgress

-VMware Tanzu Postgres establishes dedicated instances of Postgres databases and supports distributed high-availability (HA) systems.
+Tanzu Postgres establishes dedicated instances of Postgres databases and supports distributed high-availability (HA) systems.

-## Tanzu Application Service
+## Tanzu Platform for Cloud Foundry (formerly known as Tanzu Application Service)

 Deploying a multi-site application integrated with VMware Tanzu Data on Tanzu Platform for Cloud Foundry ensures high availability and effective disaster recovery for applications through several key features ensuring business continuity, and reliable service with robust disaster recovery capabilities.